ryandoyle5401/Budgetr/Weekly Updates/Week 6 Status Update.md

 1. Did not actually write tests for DB :(

 ### Progress - Mitkumar
+1. Started working on expense page UI
+2. Helped with home screen UI

 ### Issues - Mitkumar
+1. No issues

 ## Individual Goals for Next Week
 ### Ryan